vndevpro/vndevpro.github.io/_posts/2015-8-27-develop-and-deploy-to-azure.md

 ---
 layout: post
-title: A jump to Azure: easy deployment and ingration.
+title: A jump to Azure: easy deployment and ingration
-modified: 20150827
 ---

 Microsoft Azure is a clould-platform which enables us to host not only web-application,